 Samurai In Love

-Yoshi Katsumura was one step past the frozen, snow-coated, leafless tree where he had relieved himself when he suddenly realized the tiger that he had been looking for was staring at him.
-He recognized the tiger because of the red stains from human blood in the white fur around its mouth.
+Yoshi Katsumura was one step past the frozen, snow-coated, leafless tree where he had relieved himself when he suddenly realized the tiger that he had been looking for was staring right at him.
+He recognized the beast because of the red human blood stains coated onto the white fur around its mouth.

 Yoshi didn’t think the beast was a fool, as it probably knew why he was there well-armed and ready to do what he was tasked with doing.
-If all the stories he’d heard were true, he wasn’t the first person to try slaying this beast.
-So Yoshi felt it wiser to wait a minute as he unsheathed his katana to give each side time to choose a strategy — instinct by the tiger, intellect by the man.
+If all of the stories he’d heard were true, he wasn’t the first person to try slaying this tiger.
+So Yoshi felt it wiser to wait a minute as he unsheathed his katana to give each side time to choose a strategy — instinct from the tiger, intellect from the man.

-Their tense pause was broken when the tiger growled a bit, stood on its hind legs, and gave Yoshi a look as if to say, “Battle me”.
+Their tense pause was broken when the tiger growled a bit, stood on its hind legs, and gave Yoshi a look as if to say, “Battle me then”.
 Yoshi carefully raised his katana and silently prayed for agility, strength, and wisdom as he waited for the tiger’s first move.
-Soon, Yoshi was tired from standing so still so long and he became impatient.
-The predator was going to strike, but unlike him it was patient.
+Soon, Yoshi tired from standing so still so long and he became impatient.
+The predator was going to strike, but it was more patient.
 Perhaps it was hoping that Yoshi would just go away?
 Not so, not given what he could earn if he slayed this accused murderer.

 The tiger finally flinched, but to Yoshi’s surprise, it moved carefully around the samurai as if to slip by him.
 The tiger was clearly avoiding a battle, after not sensing fear or hesitation in his challenger.

 Yoshi decided to walk carefully and keep confronting the massive cat’s front side, even as the tiger tried to escape.
-The tiger finally realized his foe wanted a battle, and so it turned from moving around him to slowly creeping towards him, “So be it, fool.”
+The beast finally realized his foe wanted a battle, and so it turned from moving around him to slowly creeping towards him, “So be it, fool”.

 Yoshi prepared his katana and himself to do what he must do and then he began to creep up slowly towards the mammal.
 The tiger growled one last time and Yoshi grunted to show he wasn’t afraid and then the tiger pounced.